Kotlin/KEEP/proposals/context-parameters.md

 }
 ```

+The reasoning for this particular rule is that, since contexts are implicit, there is no way for the user to resolve to the other function if required.
+This implicitness also means that it's harder to figure out which overload is called from the program code -- once again, there's no value you can easily point to.
+In contrast, in the case of an explicit parameter, you can always use `f("hello" as Any)` to force using `(Any) -> R` over `(String) -> R`.

 ### Extended type inference algorithm

 **§7.7** *(lambda literal inference)*: the type inference process in the [Kotlin specification](https://kotlinlang.org/spec/type-inference.html#statements-with-lambda-literals) should take context parameters into account.
 Note that unless a function type with context is "pushed" as a type for the lambda, context parameters are never inferred.